How to Sync Multiple Calendars: 2025 Setup Guide

 - Connect your iCloud account (if you use Apple Calendar).

-Think of this as defining the rules of traffic.
-You tell Caltsu which direction the data should flow.
+Think of this as setting the rules of the road.
+You need to tell Caltsu which way you want your information to flow.

-- For Freelancers (The Hub Model): If you have a personal "Master" calendar, sync all client calendars into that Master calendar.
-Then, sync the Master calendar back out to the client calendars.
+- For freelancers (the "hub" model): If you have a personal "master" calendar, you can sync all your client calendars to that master calendar.
+Then, you can sync the master calendar back out to all your client calendars.

-- For Privacy (The Masking Model): Set up a rule that says: "When I create an event on Personal Calendar, create a 'Busy' block on Work Calendar."
+- For privacy (the "masking" model): You can set up a rule that says, "When I create an event on my personal calendar, create a 'Busy' block on my work calendar."

-Choosing What to Sync (And What Not To)
+3. Choose What to Sync (and What Not To)

 More data isn't always better.
-When you sync multiple calendars, clutter is the enemy.
+When you sync multiple calendars, clutter is your enemy.

 - Fixed meetings (Zoom calls, client reviews).